eul94458/quket_withdoc/sphinx/sphinx_ghpages_walkthrough.md

 1. Replace the whole conf.py with the one that I made.
 2. Get the templates that I made.
 Because the default template is useless.

+You can find these files in this repository with the same file structure.

 | Where should it belongs to                     | File Link                                                         |
 |------------------------------------------------|-------------------------------------------------------------------|
  | source/conf.py                                 | [conf.py](./source/conf.py)                                       |